rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 x_i(s) = \prod^k_{j=1} s_j^{c_{i,j}}
 $$
 Here $n$ stands for the highest degree polynomial for the features.
+The result is that each feature is a polynomial of the the components of the state vector.

 ---

 One can also use a **Fourier** basis for the features, which in practice seems to have better performance than the polynomials, but is not very good at dealing with discontinuities.

-If we consider our state's components belonging to the interval $[0, 1]$ and given vectors $c^i = (c^i_1, ..., c^i_k)$ which define the frequency over each component, we get the features:
+If we consider our state's components belonging to the interval $[0, 1]$ and given the vectors $c^i = (c^i_1, ..., c^i_k)$ which define the frequency over each component, we get the features:
 $$
 x_i(s) = cos(\pi s^T c^i)
 $$

 ---

 Another possibility is the use of **coarse coding** where each state is mapped to a binary vector.
 Each component of this vector corresponds to whether the states is within a **receptive field**.
-A receptive field can be any contiguous set of points in the state space, but, usually, they are **repeating and overlapping tiles or circles**.
+A receptive field can be any contiguous set of points in the state space, but, usually, they are **repeating and overlapping tiles or circles** (<u>see page 215</u>).

 Tiling is the simpler and overall more feasible alternative.
 State aggregation is a particular case of coarse coding where a single such tiling is used.
-Also, asymmetrical offsets for the tiles are often preferred to uniform ones (see Fig 9.11 on page 219).
+Also, asymmetrical offsets for the tiles are often preferred to uniform ones (<u>see Fig 9.11 on page 219</u>).

 **Hashing** can be used to reduce a high number of tiles to a manageable number.
-Hashing is, however, non-injective and assigns multiple tiles to the same bin, effectively creating larger, even non-contiguous, tiles.
+Hashing is, however, non-injective and assigns multiple tiles to the same bin, effectively creating larger,  and even non-contiguous tiles.

 ---